 Fused silica is amorphous silicon dioxide.
 It can be obtained e.g. by melting silica powder such that the grains are fused together, and cooling it down fast enough to avoid crystallization.
 Fused silica in a more or less purified form belongs to the most important optical glasses, or more generally optical materials, both for a wide range of bulk optical components and in fiber optics.

 There is also a variety of silicate glasses, which have fused silica as their main component but contain additional substances such as soda, alumina, germania or lime.
 They generally have much lower glass transition temperatures and also differ from pure silica in many other respects, e.g. in terms of the transparency range and the thermal expansion coefficient.

 Fused silica is sometimes called fused quartz or quartz glass.
 However, it should be kept in mind that it is an amorphous material, while quartz is crystalline.
 (When lamps are said to have a quartz envelope, it is always fused silica; the same holds for most “quartz tubes”.)
 Other common names are silica glass and vitreous silica.

-While silica has a very wide range of industrial and other applications, this article focuses mainly on optical properties and applications.
+While silica has a very wide range of industrial and other applications, this article focuses on optical properties and applications in optics.